tdwg/bdq/tg2/_review/index.md

 | TG3         | [Biodiversity Data Quality Interest Group - Task Group 3: Data Quality Use Cases](https://github.com/tdwg/bdq/tree/master/tg3) |
 | TG4         | [Biodiversity Data Quality Interest Group - Task Group 4: Best Practices for Development of Vocabularies of Values](https://github.com/tdwg/bdq/tree/master/tg4) |

-## 6 Glossary
+## 6 Glossary (non-normative)

-### 6.1 Term-Action
+### 6.1 Term-Actions

 A Test label reflects its Test type, the `bdqffdq:InformationElement` the Test acts upon, and the nature of the evaluation that is being done.
 The Test type is one of `Validation`, `Issue`, `Measure` or `Amendment`.
-The term action is the combination of the `bdqffdq:InformationElement` and the nature of the evaluation.
+The term-action is the combination of the `bdqffdq:InformationElement` and the nature of the evaluation.
 For example, the Test with the label "VALIDATION_COUNTRYCODE_STANDARD" has the type `Validation`, the `bdqffdq:InformationElement` `dwc:countryCode` and the nature of the evaluation "STANDARD".
 Following is a table of distinct values for the nature of the evaluation part of the term-action, along with a definition and a usage comment with examples.

 | Label | Comment | Example |
 | ----- | ------- | ------- |